smfloery/moniQue/README.md

 Click on ``Code`` and ``Download ZIP``.
 From the downloaded ZIP only the ``moniQue`` subdirectory is required.
 Create a new archive which only contains this directory.
 In QGIS go to `Plugins -> Mange and install plugins --> Install from ZIP` and select the newly created ZIP.

+You can download a demo project containting three historical images of the Pasterze in Austria and all necessary additional datasets (terrain model, orthophoto) here: [Demo project](https://cloud.geo.tuwien.ac.at/s/Xkj3pHywGEGrHTL)

 # Dokumentation